“Why Did You Start Speak Up for Success?“

 For more than 18 years, I worked with jazz bands, jug bands, society orchestras, Latin bands, and Top 40 groups in Boston and San Francisco before moving to New York City for an inglorious stint as a pianist and lounge singer in NYC’s better Mafia restaurants and airport hotel bars.

-I also studied improvisation, voice, and piano for more than a dozen years, and proudly hold a Bachelors degree in Third Stream / jazz from my alma mater, the respected New England Conservatory of Music.
+I also studied improvisation, voice, and piano for more than a dozen years, and proudly hold a Bachelors degree in Contemporary Improvisation from my alma mater, the respected and kick-ass New England Conservatory of Music.

 Teaching Stagecraft to Executives